attic-labs/noms/doc/go-tour.md

 }
 ```

-Now build and run, then you will get output of the data type of our Dataset value:
+Now you will get output of the data type of our Dataset value:

 ```
-> go build
+> go run noms-tour.go
-> ./noms-tour
 data type: List<struct  {
   given: String
   male: Bool